 Yet there is still so much to understand.
-Modern debates now look at the relatedness of these species to us and to one another.
-Discussions regarding which of these species were able to make and use tools continue.
-Every site discovery in the patchy hominin fossil record tells us more about our evolution.
-New scientific techniques provide us with insight into the diets, environments, and lifestyles of these ancient relatives that was not available to researchers even ten years ago.
+Modern debates now look at the relatedness of these species to us and to one another, and they consider which of these species were able to make and use tools.
+As a result, every site discovery in the patchy hominin fossil record tells us more about our evolution.
+In addition, recent scientific techniques (not available even ten years ago) provide new insights into the diets, environments, and lifestyles of these ancient relatives.